 The structural shifts moving global food markets.

-GFO signals are early-warning intelligence notes that track structural shifts across global food markets.
-Each signal is classified by strength — from early watch items to confirmed structural shifts — and categorised by domain.
+A GFO signal is an early warning that something in global food markets is starting to shift.
+Each one is rated by strength — from early watch items to confirmed structural shifts — and sorted by domain.

-Published weekly every Monday, signals give you a forward-looking edge: the information you need before it becomes consensus.
+Published every Monday — the read before it becomes consensus.

 Showing the two most recent editions — colour-coded by domain, sized by strength.
 Pulsing markers are this week’s signals.
 Click any marker to read the full analysis.